Case Study / Geisinger 65 Forward

 The program's biggest asset — the spa-like atmosphere of the centers themselves — was nowhere visible above the fold.
 Prospects were being asked to read their way to a tour.

-Before · Live page
+Before · Live page (scroll within the frame).

 Listening before redesigning.